 The Nigerian civil war was primarily the result of ethicized political conflict, aggravated by economic factors.
-British colonial rule in Nigeria had left two calamitous legacies: a colonial system that had divided the population along lines of ethnic demarcation, but had united them in a centrally-governed federal state.
+British colonial rule in Nigeria had left two calamitous legacies: a colonial system that had divided the population along lines of ethnic demarcation but had united them in a centrally governed federal state.
 Nigeria, a territory created through the amalgamation of Britain’s West African colonial possessions in 1914, was divided into three larger regions.
-Each region was dominated by one ethnic group: the Islamic Hausa-Fulani in the North, the Yorubas in the Southwest, and the Igbos in the Southeast.
+Each region was dominated by one ethnic group: the Islamic Hausa-Fulani in the north, the Yorubas in the southwest, and the Igbos in the southeast.
 The latter two were predominantly Christian.
 The territorial and ethnic borders that divided Nigerian society were still in place in 1960 when the country achieved independence.
-The growing participatory options for the population after independence further weakened the postcolonial state.
+The growing participatory options for the population after independence further weakened the post-colonial state.
 The groups that assumed power defended their positions vehemently.
 On the regional level, a system of patronage was thus created; on the national level the three “mega-tribes” were pitted against each other in their competition for state resources.

 Nigeria was soon struck by a severe political crisis.
-In late summer 1966, after a series of coups, countercoups, and the onset of military rule, up to 30,000 Igbos living in the North were killed.
-The Northern-dominated military government, which had come to power in July, had failed to prevent the massacres.
-The violence drove a stream of approximately 1 million Igbo refugees to the Eastern Region, the “homeland” of their diasporic community.
+In late summer 1966, after a series of coups, countercoups, and the onset of military rule, up to 30,000 Igbos living in the north were killed.
+The northern-dominated military government, which had come to power in July, had failed to prevent the massacres.
+The violence drove a stream of approximately one million Igbo refugees to the Eastern Region, the “homeland” of their diasporic community.
 In reaction to the “pogroms,” as their propagandists instantaneously called them, the Eastern Region called for more autonomy.
-After failed negotiations, the region declared its independence as the Republic of Biafra on May 30 1967.
+After failed negotiations, the region declared its independence as the Republic of Biafra on 30 May 1967.
 A few weeks later, hostilities erupted.
-On July 6 1967, the Nigerian civil war began.
+On 6 July 1967, the Nigerian civil war began.

 The Biafran leadership was confronted with the problem of uniting the heterogeneous population of the secessionist state: the nation of “Biafra” still had to be turned into an imaginable community.
-Only roughly half of the 14 million inhabitants were Igbo, the rest belonged to different ethnic minorities.
+Only roughly half of the fourteen million inhabitants were Igbo; the rest belonged to different ethnic minorities.
 An analogy that originated in ethnological genealogies cast the Igbos as the “Jews of Africa,” one of Israel’s lost tribes.
-The Biafran leadership drew on this representation, which many Eastern Nigerians had adopted as their self-perception.
-This analogy, combined with the charge of genocide, was used by the leadership to secure the support of the population; their strategy was to build loyalty to Biafra by emphasising the threat by a common enemy.
+The Biafran leadership drew on this representation, which many eastern Nigerians had adopted as their self-perception.
+This analogy, combined with the charge of genocide, was used by the leadership to secure the support of the population; their strategy was to build loyalty to Biafra by emphasizing the threat from a common enemy.
 The secessionists drew on Holocaust memory as a script to project Biafran group identity through narratives of victimization.
-At the core of this rhetoric was the concept of genocide as the negative founding myth of a new nation: an ‘African Israel’.
+At the core of this rhetoric was the concept of genocide as the negative founding myth of a new nation: an “African Israel.”

 This rhetoric of genocide was addressed to the international community as well as to would-be Biafrans.
 The secessionists tried to gain diplomatic advantage through intensive propaganda.
-As the “diplomatic revolution” of Algeria’s anticolonial fight demonstrated, militarily futile Third World conflicts could be won through their successful internationalization.
-Biafra engaged public relations agencies in Europe and the US to coordinate their propaganda efforts internationally.
+As the “diplomatic revolution” of Algeria’s anti-colonial fight demonstrated, militarily futile Third World conflicts could be won through their successful internationalization.
+Biafra engaged public relations agencies in Europe and the United States to coordinate their propaganda efforts internationally.
 Biafran expatriates abroad also campaigned for the secessionist cause.
-However, competing for media coverage with the Prague Spring, the Vietnam War and student protest, the conflict did not attract a lot of international interest during its first year.
+However, competing for media coverage with the Prague Spring, the Vietnam War, and student protest, the conflict did not attract a lot of international interest during its first year.